pierrecholhot/hank/README.md

 I then stackoverflow'd it and ended up with a one-liner shell cmd (`cat /dev/zero > /dev/null`).
 I have no idea what side effects it has and would never do that in a production env.

 ## How can this be improved
 - Add some more robust test cases.
-IE use spies to make sure the correct functions where invoked.
+IE use spies to make sure the correct functions were invoked.
 - Store Alerts history and recentEvents in a Database rather than in the memory
 - Recent events over the past 2 minutes are duplicated in our 10 minutes history array.
 Should find those 2 minutes within our 10 minutes data.
 - Add `postCSS import` plugin and externalize css variables in another file. `import normalize.css` in `index.css` rather than in `index.js`